 The draft Bill contained a number of amendments including the following:

-In response to the comments from the public consultation on the Bill, the Government established a Citizens’ Jury to explore ways to reduce the 10,000 unwanted dogs and cats being euthanized each year in South Australia and to investigate if mandatory desexing would provide a solution.
+In response to the comments from the public consultation on the Bill, the Government established a formal public consultation process to explore ways to reduce the 10,000 unwanted dogs and cats being euthanized each year in South Australia and to investigate if mandatory desexing would provide a solution.

-In October Minister Hunter provided the Governments’ response to the Jury’s recommendations and announced that mandatory desexing would be incorporated into the draft Bill.
+In October the Government responsed to the recommendations and announced that mandatory desexing would be incorporated into the draft Bill.

-On the 18 November 2015 the Dog and Cat Management (Miscellaneous) Amendment Bill 2015 was introduced by Minister Hunter into Parliament.
+On the 18 November 2015 the Dog and Cat Management (Miscellaneous) Amendment Bill 2015 was introduced into Parliament.

 You can read more about the public consultation at YourSA.sa.gov.au, or click on the links below: